Lean4Lean: Verifying a Typechecker for Lean, in Lean: Introduction

-The second part of this project, which is much larger and on which we can only report partial progress, is the specification of Lean's metatheory and verification of the \lfl kernel with respect to that theory, covering mistake prevention measure (3).
-This is most similar to the MetaCoq project \cite{sozeau20,coqcoqcorrect}, and amounts to a formalization of the results of \cite{leantt}.
-Our principal contributions in this area are a definition of the typing judgment, along with some regularity theorems we can prove and others we can only state, as well as some invariants used in the kernel.
+The second part of this project, which is much larger and on which we report partial progress, is the specification of Lean's metatheory and verification of the \lfl kernel with respect to that theory, covering mistake prevention measure (3).
+This is similar to the MetaRocq project \cite{sozeau20,coqcoqcorrect}, and amounts to a formalization of \cite{leantt}.
+Our principal contributions here are a definition of the typing judgment, some regularity theorems we can prove and others we can state, and the verification of some representative functions from the typechecker.
 The remainder is left as future work.

-In this paper, we will avoid making value judgments about Lean or Coq and their respective theories.
+In this paper, we will avoid making value judgments about Lean or Rocq and their respective theories.
 These systems came to be what they are now as a result of complex historical factors, and we seek only to validate the behavior of Lean as it exists, even though it lacks some type theoretic properties that would have made the job easier if true.
 One possible outcome of this project is a recommendation for how to improve the typing rules, but this comes at a high cost to existing users so we do not take it lightly and we have no such recommendations currently.

-The paper is organized as follows: \sref{Section}{sec:base-theory} defines the main typing judgment and describes some of its properties. \sref{Section}{sec:typeck} gives the core data structures of the typechecker and how they relate to the typing rules from \autoref{sec:base-theory}. \sref{Section}{sec:env} explains how the global structure of the environment is put together from individual typing judgments. \sref{Section}{sec:inductive} explains the complexities associated with supporting inductive types, treated as an extension of the base MLTT theory. \sref{Section}{sec:results} gives some performance results regarding the complete verifier, and \autoref{sec:related-work} compares this project to MetaCoq, a Coq formalization of Coq metatheory and a verified kernel.
+The paper is organized as follows: \sref{Section}{sec:base-theory} defines the main typing judgment and describes some of its properties. \sref{Section}{sec:typeck} gives the core data structures of the typechecker and how they relate to the typing rules from \autoref{sec:base-theory}. \sref{Section}{sec:verify} sets the stage for the verification of the typechecker, and how it was used to find a soundness bug in the kernel. \sref{Section}{sec:env} explains how the global structure of the environment is put together from individual typing judgments. \sref{Section}{sec:inductive} explains the complexities associated with supporting inductive types, treated as an extension of the base MLTT theory. \sref{Section}{sec:results} gives some performance results regarding the complete verifier, and \autoref{sec:related-work} compares this project to MetaRocq, a Rocq formalization of Rocq metatheory and a verified kernel.